BertvanderVeen/IRSAE2021GLLVMworkshop/README.md

 If you encounter any problems when using the <tt>gllvm</tt> R-package, please explore [existing issues in the github repository of the package](https://github.com/JenniNiku/gllvm/issues).
 If your problem has not already been posted by someone else, feel free to post a new issue or use the [discussion board](https://github.com/BertvanderVeen/BES2020GLLVMworkshop/discussions) in this repository.

 # Workshop material
 All workshop material can be found in this repository, listed below.
 If you would like to download all material at once, click the bright green button above (and select the bottom option: download zip).
+Material from our workshop at the Festival of Ecology is availalbe here: https://github.com/BertvanderVeen/BES2020GLLVMworkshop with recordings: https://t.co/eWfbfk27Fu?amp=1.

 Further example material on using the <tt>gllvm</tt> R-package is available in the vignettes, and the [reference manual](https://cran.r-project.org/web/packages/gllvm/gllvm.pdf), of the package:<br>
 https://jenniniku.github.io/gllvm/articles/ <br>